NatronGitHub/openfx-misc/README.md

 * CopyRectangleOFX: Copies a rectangle from the input A to the input B in output.
 * DissolveOFX: Weighted average of two inputs.
+* KeyMixOFX: Copies A to B only where Mask is non-zero.
 * MergeOFX: Pixel-by-pixel merge operation between the two inputs.
 * PreMultOFX/UnpremultOFX: Multiply/divide the selected channels by
 alpha (or another channel).